The Project Finance Law Review: Tax-equity Financing

-Inverted leases are another common financing structure, though they are only available for projects that qualify for investment tax credits.
+Inverted leases are another common financing structure, although they are only available for investment tax credit transactions.
 Unlike partnership flips and sale-leasebacks, where the project owner is the only party entitled to tax benefits, a special rule for inverted leases allows the lessor to pass the investment tax credit on to the lessee.
 The lessee claims the credit based on the project's fair market value (as opposed to the project's cost).
-The lessee must recognise income ratably over five years in an amount equal to one-half of the tax credits.
+The lessee must recognise income ratably over five years in an amount equal to 50 per cent of the tax credits.
 The lessor is entitled to all of the depreciation.

 Similar to solar partnership flips, there is no solar-specific guidance for inverted leases.
-The industry largely follows guidelines for historic tax credit transactions (which use inverted leases but call them 'master tenant' structures), and leasing principles from guidance for leveraged leasing transactions.14 These guidelines are conceptually similar to the wind partnership flip guidelines in that they try to put the tax-equity investor more at risk than a lender would be.
+The industry largely follows guidelines for historic tax credit transactions (which use inverted leases but call them 'master tenant' structures) and leasing principles from guidance for leveraged leasing transactions.19 These guidelines are conceptually similar to the wind partnership flip guidelines in that they try to put the tax-equity investor more at risk than a lender would be.
 For example, like the partnership flip safe harbours, the tax-equity investor needs to make at least 20 per cent of its investment up front.
-There are also some notable ways in which the historic tax credit guidance differs from the partnership flip guidance.
-One way is that the tax-equity investor may have a right to put its interest to the developer for less than fair market value, but the developer may not have a call option (i.e., the exact opposite of the flip guidelines).
+There are also some notable ways in which the historic tax credit guidance differs from the partnership flip guidance, including guidance providing that the tax-equity investor may have a right to put its interest to the developer for less than fair market value, but the developer may not have a call option (i.e., the exact opposite of the wind flip guidelines).

 In terms of indemnities, tax equity typically expects complete coverage for lost tax credits because of anything other than a structural risk that it explicitly agrees to bear in the transaction documents.
-These typically cover issues such as the lease being respected as a true lease and compliance with the safe harbour guidance.
+The structural risks typically cover issues such as the lease being respected as a true lease and compliance with the safe harbour guidance.

 A third common tax-equity structure is the sale-leaseback.
 As its name implies, it involves the sale of a project by a developer to a tax-equity investor, who simultaneously leases the project back to the developer.
 This structure is only available for investment tax credit transactions.

-In this structure, the tax-equity investor's basis for tax credit and depreciation purposes is the purchase price that it pays to acquire the project.
+In this structure, the tax-equity investor's basis for tax credit and accelerated depreciation purposes is the portion of the purchase price that it pays to acquire the project that is allocable to the credit-eligible basis.
 Tax equity's depreciable basis will be reduced by one-half of the amount of the tax credits.

 This is the only investment tax credit structure in which the tax-equity investor does not need to fund into the transaction before the project is placed in service.
-A special rule permits the tax-equity investors to claim credits as long as the sale-leaseback happens within three months of the project's 'placed in service' date.15
+A special rule permits tax-equity investors to claim credits provided that the sale-leaseback happens within three months of the project's 'placed in service' date.20

 In sale-leaseback transactions, the indemnity coverage typically extends to all tax benefits, except for any loss owing to a fundamental structuring issue (e.g., the tax-equity investor not being respected as the owner of the project for tax purposes).
 If the sale occurs after the project is in service, the developer typically bears the risk that the transaction did not occur within the three-month deadline.